 New York Hospital Queens, a member of the New York Presbyterian Network is a 519-bed major teaching hospital with a full array of services and programs.
 The GI unit is a new, state of the art facility, which consists of five fully equipped procedure rooms with high definition Olympus and Fujinon processors, flat screen video monitors and provision for all GI procedures.

-Advanced technology in the GI unit includes: Spyglass Choledochoscopy, Endoscopic Ultrasound, Fujinon Double Balloon Enteroscopy, Given Imaging Pillcam, Avantis Third Eye Retroscope, Sierra Scientific Manometry, Bravo R PH monitoring, Barryx Halo Ablation and a full array of Peripherals to perform biliary and enteral stenting, dilation, polypectomy, papillotomy, EMR, APC ablation and hemostasis.
+Advanced technology in the GI unit includes: Spyglass Choledochoscopy, Endoscopic Ultrasound, Fujinon Double Balloon Enteroscopy, Given Imaging Pillcam, Avantis Third Eye Retroscope, Sierra Scientific Manometry, Bravo R PH monitoring, Barryx Halo Ablation and a full array of advanced equipment to perform biliary and enteral stenting, dilation, polypectomy, papillotomy, EMR, APC ablation and hemostasis.
 All procedures including images and video clips are recorded in an Eletronic Medical Record-Endosoft.
 Database functions allow for clinical and research study and review.

 Inpatient facilities at New York Hospital Queens include

 state-of-the-art ICUs and patient care units.
 Radiology

 facilities including MRI, CT, angiography, nuclear medicine, PET scan as

 well as traditional fluoroscopic and X ray studies.
 Electronic order